bphariharan1301/TODO-APP-REACT/README.md

 ### `npm run server`

 Starts the JSON server which is used as a mock back-end.
-Open this [https://github.com/typicode/json-server](repository) to know more about it or in this [https://www.npmjs.com/package/json-server](json-serever documentation)
+Open this [repository](https://github.com/typicode/json-server) to know more about it or in this [json-serever documentation](https://www.npmjs.com/package/json-server)

 ## Learn More